 - Do they seem bored by the sound of their role?

-- Are they displaying any enthusiasm for the job, or are they focused more on the money?
+- Are they enthusiastic about the job, or are they focused more on the money?

 - Can they handle difficult questions with grace?